Prepare for NPSP and Salesforce Releases

-As an admin, you have control over most new NPSP features are made available in your org (though triggers and classes are always added no matter what, but this won't matter much to you unless you're a developer).
+As an admin, you have control over most new NPSP features made available in your org (though triggers and classes are always added no matter what, but this won't matter much to you unless you're a developer).
 New features included in a release must first be enabled by an admin before they're visible to end users.
-This gives you the chance to test out features in your sandbox, and determine the right time to introduce the new functionality to your users.
+This gives you the chance to test features in your sandbox, and determine the right time to introduce the new functionality to your users.

 The exact timing of all sandbox and production updates, along with which issues have been addressed, are announced in the NPSP release announcements chatter group in the Power of Us Hub.

 When an NPSP release is posted, it generally consists of three components:

 - Critical Changes: Changes requiring urgent and direct follow-up by admins.

 - Changes: The general list of NPSP updates and features included in the release.

 - Issues Closed: Bug fixes and other identified operational issues rectified in the NPSP release.